 Relations between Hamas and Iran cooled for several years in the early 2010s after the onset of the Syrian civil war.
 In 2012, Iran reduced its aid to Hamas by approximately \$10 million a month after the Palestinian group sided against Tehran's ally Bashar al-Assad.
-However, the 2013 overthrow of Egyptian President Mohammad Morsi left Hamas without an ally, forcing it to restore its relationship with Iran, which, in any case, the group's representatives claimed: "had never been conclusively severed."
+However, the 2013 military coup that overthrew the Muslim Brotherhood's candidate, Egyptian President Mohammad Morsi, left Hamas without an ally, forcing it to restore its relationship with Iran, a relationship which, in any case, the group's representatives claimed: "had never been conclusively severed."
 The Qassam Brigades, Hamas' military wing, particularly pressed for the full restoration of ties.